UpstreamData/pyasic/README.md

 For those of you who aren't comfortable with code and developer tools, there are windows builds of GUI applications that use this library here -> (https://drive.google.com/drive/folders/1DjR8UOS_g0ehfiJcgmrV0FFoqFvE9akW?usp=sharing)

 ### Developers
-To use this repo, first download it, create a virtual environment, enter the virtual environment, and install relevant packages by navigating to this directory and running ```pip install -r requirements.txt``` on Windows or ```pip3 install -r requirements.txt``` on Mac or UNIX if the first command fails.
+To use this repo, first download it, create a virtual environment, enter the virtual environment, and install relevant packages by navigating to this directory and running ```pip install -r requirements-dev.txt``` on Windows or ```pip3 install -r requirements-dev.txt``` on Mac or UNIX if the first command fails.

-You can also use poetry by initializing and running ```poetry install```
+You can also use poetry by initializing and running ```poetry install```, and you will have to install `pre-commit` (`pip install pre-commit`).

+Finally, initialize pre-commit hooks with `pre-commit install`

 ### Interfacing with miners programmatically

 ##### Note: If you are trying to interface with Whatsminers, there is a bug in the way they are interacted with on Windows, so to fix that you need to change the event loop policy using this code:
 ```python
 # need to import these 2 libraries, you need asyncio anyway so make sure you have sys imported
 import sys